youngboy/engine-docs/source/index.md

 ![The Engine Architecture](./img/engine-architecture.svg)
 </div>

 To find out more about what it does and how it works, read on!
-If you're already familiar with Engine, [sign into the Apollo Engine app](https://engine.apollographql.com/) and select your GraphQL server environment for details about how to integrate Engine.
+If you're already familiar with Engine, sign into the [Apollo Engine Service View](https://engine.apollographql.com/) and select your GraphQL server environment for details about how to integrate Engine.

 <h2 id="features">Features</h2>